abhimanyupallavisudhir/infonomy-server/README.md

 - [ ] allow llm botsellers to have pre-set prices instead of expecting the LLM to generate a price
 - [ ] payments
 - [ ] better solution than letting people put their API keys (which allows leakage)
+- [ ] allow matchers to filter for only recursive contexts (for botsellers)
+- [ ] logging=True and better handling of LLM API fails

 ### simplificatons made
 - [ ] `inspect_task` inspects *all* info offers -- we might want some way to select specific InfoOffers to inspect, ideally via some google ads kinda thing